 The Restoration Alternative would disturb any potential archaeological resources on the WTC Site, as with the Proposed Action.
 Testing for the presence or absence of resources and, if necessary, mitigation would be required.
 This alternative would not disturb potential resources on the Southern Site, but they would instead be disturbed by the independent development of 140 Liberty Street, which might not be required to include testing and mitigation.
+The Restoration Alternative would not involve alteration of the Hudson River bulkhead since no bus parking garage would be located on Site 26.

-Similar to the Proposed Action, this alternative would further alter the remaining below-grade elements of WTC Site, which has been determined eligible for listing on the National Register of Historic Places through a coordinated Section 106 process, and a Programmatic Agreement would make certain commitments and address any potential adverse effects on historic resources that would likely be needed.
+Similar to the Proposed Action, this alternative would further alter the remaining below-grade elements of WTC Site, which is being considered for eligibility for listing on the National Register of Historic Places through a Section 106 process.
 It would also create a Memorial and open spaces commemorating the events of September 11, though it is unlikely that it would be able to do so in the manner and to the extent planned for the Proposed Action.
 Unlike the Proposed Action, the Restoration Alternative would not restore the street linkage between the historic resources to the north and south of the WTC Site.
 The resources south of Liberty Street would remain isolated.
-The WTC Site would be redeveloped in keeping with the historic resources context.
-However, views across the WTC Site to historic resources to the surrounding historic resources would be blocked by the buildings to be created by the Restoration Alternative, similar to the Proposed Action.
+The WTC Site would be redeveloped in keeping with the historic resources to the surrounding historic resources to the surrounding the buildings to be created by the Restoration Alternative similar to the Proposed Action.

-Liberty Park, an integral part of the Proposed Action, would not be created, and historic resources nearest its location (90 West Street and the Beard Building) would not benefit from its presence.
+Liberty Park South, an integral part of the Proposed Action, would not be created and historic resources nearest its location (90 West Street and the Beard Building) would not benefit from its presence.

 Since this alternative would involve massive construction and excavation similar to the Proposed Action, there would be a potential for construction-related impacts on surrounding historic resources and construction protection plans would be necessary.
-It is assumed that the permanent PATH Terminal would be constructed and that 130 and 140 Liberty Street would be developed independently of this alternative.
-As a result, construction protection plans would be required by the Building Code of the City of New York to avoid impacts to New York City Landmarks and properties listed on the State and National Registers of Historic Places.
+It is assumed that 130 Liberty Street would be redeveloped and that 140 Liberty Street would be developed independently of this alternative.
+In both cases construction protection plans would be required by the Building Code of the City of New York in order to avoid impacts to New York City Landmarks and properties listed on the State and National Registers of Historic Places.